 Any kind of activity, even a leisurely stroll, burns calories, but the faster you walk, the more you burn.
-A 170-pound person burns 267 calories at 3 mph, 405 calories at 4 mph and 648 calories at the very brisk pace of 5 mph.
-Walking one hour daily, this translates into 2.3 lbs. per month at 3 mph, 3.5 lbs. per month at 4 mph and 5.5 lbs. per month at 5 mph.
+A 155-pound person burns 298 calories at 3.5 mph, 334 calories at 4 mph and 372 calories at the brisk pace of 4.5 mph.
+Walking one hour daily, this translates into 2.6 pounds per month at 3.5 mph, 2.9 pounds per month at 4 mph and 3.2 pounds per month at 4.5 mph.

-If you walk through a hilly terrain, you burn more calories while going uphill, fewer calories going downhill but more overall than if you walk where it's flat.
-You can increase the intensity and burn of your treadmill workout by walking on an incline.
-A 170-pound person who burns 406 calories walking at 3 mph boost the burn up to 537 calories walking on a 5-degree incline.
-This translates into a weight loss of about 1 lb. per week.
+If you walk through hilly terrain, you burn more calories while going uphill than if you walk where it's flat.
+You can also increase the intensity and burn of your treadmill workout by walking on an incline.
+A 170-pound person who walks at a 3.5-mph pace burns 259 calories, but can boost the burn up to 408 calories walking uphill.
+This translates into a weight loss of a little less than 1 pound per week.

 3. Count All Calories

 Walking can enhance your health and improve your profile, but you won't see much weight loss if you don't also watch your calories.
 A few sodas, snacks or super-sized portions at the dinner table can more than make up for those calories you walked off.
 Load up on vegetables, avoid high-calorie and fatty foods and eat a balanced, properly portioned diet to assure that the weight you lose walking is lost for good.

 Are you currently trying to lose weight?
 Or has walking helped you lose weight in the past?
 Do you prefer walking outside or on a treadmill?
 Do you think you'll change the way you walk for exercise after reading this article?
 Share your thoughts, stories and questions in the comments below!